ShareX/sharex.github.io/docs/custom-uploader.md

 Parameters will be used to create URL [query string](https://en.wikipedia.org/wiki/Query_string).

-For text uploader or URL shortener `$input$` syntax can be used as value to supply input text or URL.
+For text uploader or URL shortener `{input}` syntax can be used as value to supply input text or URL.

 You can also use dynamic values like `%mo` to get current month etc.